Welcome to Echoland, Hakuba’s Wine & Dine District

 Breakfast, Brunch, Ramen, Craft Beer, Whiskey & Wine Bars

-For breakfast, the most popular place in Hakuba is Sounds Like Cafe along with Penguin Cafe, Bear’s Cafe, and Lava Rock – good options just down the road from White Fox Chalets.
+For breakfast, the most popular place in Hakuba is Sounds Like Cafe along with Penguin Cafe, Cantina, and Lava Rock – good options just down the road from White Fox Co collection of properties.
 For a good coffee, Satoru’s Coffee, just across from the Marriott is quickly becoming the choice for many coffee lovers.
+Cantina also offers fantastic coffee and is open at 7am.
 Sounds Like Cafe recently added a beautiful coffee machine and have upped their bean selection.
-There are multiple ramen restaurants with our favorite being Takahashi’s, especially the gyozas dumplings.
+Some of our favorite restaurants include: Hinabe, which offer high quality hot pot.

-For drinks, Asunaro Wine Bar and Bear’s Lounge are good for a glass of wine with Mockingbird a popular locals choice too.
+For drinks, Asunaro Wine Bar and Cantina are good for a glass of wine with Mockingbird a popular locals choice for beers & other cocktails.
 TapRoom Hakuba does great craft beers + hearty food and kindly offers pick ups and drop off service even while the bar is only a 2 min drive away.
 For whiskey lovers, Nomad Hakuba is a great place to relax while enjoying a drink from their great selection of Japanese whiskeys.

 Convenience & Flexibility

-If you are staying in and cooking, the large supermarket Big/Aeon is just 5 min drive away.
+If you are staying in and cooking, we recommend Acoop Supermarket for fresh foods.
+The large supermarket Big/Aeon also nearby.
+Both are just 5 min drive away.
 Eating in is one of the major benefit of staying in a chalet – it’s the ability to stay in your own home, cook and enjoy some wine and relax in a beautiful setting.
 For alcohol, outside of Big/Aeon, Kajikura liquor store is a short walk 200m from Base Camp.
 We also recommend pre-ordering wines from Amazon Japan, or Enoteca.
 Delivery is usually next day to your door.

 Arriving into Echoland is simple.
-Nagano Snow Shuttle has airport shuttles from both major Tokyo airports directly into their Echoland headquarters at Base Camp.
+Nagano Snow Shuttle has airport shuttles from both major Tokyo airports to Hakuba Station.
+From there, we will come pick you up.
 If you are coming via bullet train, you will likely take the Alpico Bus from Nagano station to the Happo Bus Terminal.
 The Happo bus terminal is a 3 min drive to Echoland.
 Stay with us and we’ll be waiting there to take you directly to your amazing ski chalet.

 Getting to the resorts is as easy as choosing your resort and getting on your shuttle bus.
 All the major ski resorts have free shuttle buses.
 There are 2 stops on the Echoland main road.
-One is at Bear’s Cafe and the other is at Base Camp.
+One is at Central Snowsports and the other is at Rotary roundabout at the top of Echoland.
 From either of these spots, there are upwards of 20 morning buses that depart to Goryu/Hakuba 47/Iimori.
-If you are heading to Happo or Iwatake Resorts, there are 10+ morning buses that leave from either Bear’s Cafe or Base Camp.
-There are also 6 morning buses going from Base camp to Tsugaike.
+If you are heading to Happo or Iwatake Resorts, there are 10+ morning buses that leave from here.
+There are also several morning buses going to Tsugaike.

 Alternatively, elect to rent a car from White Fox Car Rentals to beat the crowds, save time, and go at your own pace.
 Having a car opens up an enormous amount of freedom.